 Bell Tent Design

 A Bell tent is remarkably simple.
 A single central pole, covered in canvas.
-The tent is reinforced with tension by guy ropes connected around the top of the walls and being held down by pegs around the circumference to the ground.
-It has a circular floor plan .
+The tent is reinforced with tension by guy ropes connected around the top of the walls and held down by pegs around the circumference to the ground.
+It has a circular floor plan.
 (Wikipedia)

 Putting up a Bell Tent